 - Details on any furniture included in the lease

 - Ability to add roommates to a property

 - Pet provisions, including pet fees or deposits

 - Allowing tenants to operate a business on the property

 - Property manager assignment

 - Subletting and short term rental terms

 - Rent-to-own provision (allowing the renter to pay for an option to purchase the property for a pre-determined price)

-- Special renewal terms such as auto-renewal and pre-defined extensions
+- Special renewal terms such as auto-renewal, pre-defined extensions, and requiring renters insurance

 Creating Your Own Rental Lease Agreement